-Whether by transforming our house with spooky decorations or dressing up as scary characters, we love confronting our fears on Halloween.
+Whether by transforming their houses with spooky decorations or dressing up as scary characters, humans love confronting their fears on Halloween.
 Cats and dogs?
 Not so much.
 Any changes to their routine can become a source of stress, but some aspects of Halloween celebrations can cause even deeper anxiety in our furry friends.
 Here are a few tips to help your pets have a pleasant, safe evening.

 Halloween: What causes anxiety?

 As humans, we have been impatiently waiting for Halloween for the past few weeks, but nobody told cats and dogs.
 They can get confused when, all of a sudden, tons of strangers are knocking at the door throughout the evening.
 They see things walking around that smell like humans, but are wearing masks or strange clothing.
 And if they go outside, the large number of people in the usually calm streets can be intimidating.